Boydem/wordpress-plugin/README.md

 ## Getting Started
 To use this plugin, you will need to have Docker installed on your computer.
 Once you have Docker installed, follow these steps:

-1.Clone this repository to your local machine.
+- Clone this repository to your local machine.
-2.Navigate to the root directory of the repository in your terminal.
+- Navigate to the root directory of the repository in your terminal.
-3.Run ```docker-compose up -d``` to start the Docker containers.
+- Run ```docker-compose up -d``` to start the Docker containers.
-4.Visit ``http://localhost:80/wp-admin`` in your web browser to access the WordPress dashboard.
+- Visit ``http://localhost:80/wp-admin`` in your web browser to access the WordPress dashboard.
-5.Activate the "Todo React Plugin" in the plugins section of the dashboard.
+- Activate the "Todo React Plugin" in the plugins section of the dashboard.

 ## Copy code
 docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d